tailhook/verwalter/doc/concepts.rst

 Lithos
 ------

-Lithos_ is esentially a process supervisor.
-It's workflow is following:
+Lithos_ is essentially a process supervisor.
+Here is the basic workflow:

 1. Read configuration at ``/etc/lithos/sandboxes``
 2. For each sandbox read configuration in ``/etc/lithos/processes``